chrisbrooksbank-parliament/opendata-mcp-lab/README.md

 #### Add MCP Server in Claude Desktop Application

 * Open the claude desktop application
 * Click settings
 * Click Developer tag
 * Click Edit Config
 * Edit file and save with UTF-8 encoding
+* Exit claude ( with TaskMon if needed ) and restart it
+* Open developer tab again and check it is running
+* Enter the system prompt and test its working ok

 Example claude_desktop_config.json file contents :